 Always know your terrain and the course you're going to take down the mountain.
 Scout out the slope first for any hidden obstacles.
 Once you're on the hill, don't stop someplace where other riders can't see you [source: Board Pass].
 That can put you at risk for a serious collision.
 Also yield to the rider in front of you.
 You can see them, but they might not see you, so they have the right of way.

 As a final safety tip, don't try to get air until you are fully confident in your riding abilities.
 Big jumps look like a lot of fun, but they require excellent board control and balance to execute.
 Keep practicing and you'll keep yourself out of the hospital.

-For lots more information on outdoor adventure sports, click on the links on the next page.
+For lots more information on outdoor adventure sports, click on the links below.